Welcome to the Wantage Hall JCR

 The most important tradition that must be observed throughout the year is the Sanctity of the Quad - you are not permitted to walk on the grass in Old Court unless Concert in the Quad has been held, or you have graduated from Reading.
 The Quad originally served as a memorial to those residents who served in the World Wars and lost their lives, although it now acts to immortalize all those who have died in conflicts world wide.

-Typically throughout the year you can expect at least three black-tie formal dinners (Formals for short): Founder's Formal, Christmas Formal and Burn's Night Formal.
+Typically throughout the year you can expect two black-tie formal dinners (Formals for short): Founder's Formal and Burn's Night Formal.
 Founder's Formal is held in celebration of Lady Wantage as the founder of the Hall, and traditionally has the strictest dress code.
-Christmas Formal, as you might expect, is in celebration of the festive season and usually has carol singers to welcome in the guests and sing them out of the hall again.
-Finally, Burns' Night is widely regarded as the best formal of the year, with guest speakers, ceilidh dancing and general festivities that continue down in the Baa.
+Burns' Night is widely regarded as the best formal of the year, with guest speakers, ceilidh dancing and general festivities that continue down in the Baa.

 On the 1st May each year, the JCR organizes May Day singing atop the Hall Clocktower.
 This begins at 7am and is usually attended by guests from the local area.